hasundue/lattr/README.md

 # Lattr

 > **Warning**\
-> Still in development and not deployed yet.
+> Still in development and not ready for accepting contributions or

-Lattr is a game-master bot of lateral thinking puzzles on Nostr.
+> self-hosting.

+Lattr is a chatbot speaking the Nostr protocol, who helps you kill time with situation puzzles.

 The name stands for "**La**teral **T**houghts **T**ransmitted by **R**elays".